ConfederacyOfGaia/Gaia/players-guide.md

 *Prerequisite: Any feature that gives you superiority dice*

 Your pool of superiority dice increases by 2.
-These dice are of the same type as your existing pool.
+These dice are the same shape as your existing pool.

 #### Expertise